 If one wants to eat them on Shabbos or Yom Tov, it should lechatchila be washed before Shabbos or Yom Tov to avoid the issur of borer.

-When making wine or juice, the juice should be filtered with a shirt-like cloth after juicing the grapes.
+When making wine or juice, the juice should be filtered with an approved Must filter or with a shirt-like cloth after juicing the grapes.